charsleysa/z-shortcuts/README.md

-zepto-shortcuts
+z-shortcuts
 ===============

-Zepto Shortcuts enable the ability to bind to shortcuts entered from the keyboard
+Z Shortcuts enable the ability to bind to shortcuts entered from the keyboard Available for both Zero and Zepto

 Usage: $(\<identifier\>).shortcut(\<shortcut\>, \<function\>)